 Beef cattle is the number one agricultural commodity produced in the county, with an estimated 40,000 brood cows.
 Hay and forages make up the number two agricultural commodity grown and sold by producers, as an estimated 37,500 acres are currently grown for hay production.
 Other commodities grown in the county include Corn, Cotton, Grain Sorghum, Rice, Melons, Pecans, Wine Grapes and other specialty crops.
 Other livestock species are also produced in the county, such as Horses, Pure Bred Seed Stock Cattle, Sheep, Goats, Swine, Exotic Wildlife and others.
 The total estimated agricultural income is $88 million.

-County Extension Agent for Ag & Natural Resources
+Extension Agent for Agriculture & Natural Resources